jnozzi/cocoadev.com/SiteContent/General/ApplicationSettingsAndDocumentTypes.markdown

 ----

-If you're still having problems, see [[MakingIconsAppearInFinder]].
+If you're still having problems, see General/MakingIconsAppearInFinder.